fengxxc/go-chatgpt/README.md

  - `model` same as the official chatgpt parameter, default: 'gpt-3.5-turbo'
  - `temperature` same as the official chatgpt parameters
  - `max_tokens` same as the official chatgpt parameters
+ - `stream` boolean, Whether it is returned as a stream
  - `proxy` proxy, supports Socks5 or HTTP

 There are two ways to configure parameters